winter-archivist/BabelAutomaton/README.txt

 Project Description
 #-----------#
 A GNU GPL v3 Licensed Discord Bot made for a friend to be used as a language learning assistant for a college group learning American Sign Language.
+This project will never use AI in any way shape or form.

-You, or a group, can make a dictionary, or multiple dictionaries, of words that you can then get a random word from.
+You, or a group, can make a dictionary, or multiple dictionaries, of words that you can then get a random word from as well as assign definitions to said words

 In most comments/description you'll see me using the word "Automaton" to describe the bot, this is purely because I like the word Automaton. :)
 I am using this project as a way to teach/reteach myself some things, if you have any feedback please see the contact section of the README.

-#-----------#
-Project Goals
-#-----------#
-Individual & Group ID Based Dictionaries
-Dictionary Selection so you can do this for multiple languages

 #-----------#
 Contact